 Important!
 Please be very careful when making changes in the system registry.
 If you are working in a corporate environment, it might be a good idea to ask your system administrator or IT person for assistance.

 Anyway, before modifying the registry, be sure to create a system restore point and backup your registry completely, just to be on the safe side.
-The following step-by-step instructions by Microsoft may be very helpful indeed:
+The following step-by-step instructions from Microsoft may be very helpful indeed: How to back up the registry on Windows 8 - 11.

 Now that you have taken the necessary precautions, you are ready to proceed to making the changes.

-- The Registry Editor will open, and you browse to HKEY_CURRENT_USER\Software\Classes\.html.
+- In the Registry Editor, browse to HKEY_CURRENT_USER\Software\Classes\.html.
 Verify that the Default value of this key is htmlfile.

 - If the Default value is ChromeHTML or FireFoxHTML (depending on which browser you have installed), right click it and select Modify...